Support, time and recovery worker

 Where will I work?

 You may be based in mental health units, probation service offices, clinics, courts, hospitals or police headquarters.
-Wherever they are based, STR workers spend a lot of time visiting service users and meeting other agencies.
+Wherever they are based, STR workers spend a lot of time visiting people in their homes.

 Who will I work with?

-As well as working with service users, you may work with mental health nurses, psychiatrists and social workers.
+As well as working with people in the local community, you may work with mental health nurses, psychiatrists and social workers.
 You will also work with other agencies such as housing, police, training providers and accommodation providers.

 Entry requirements